12 things you need to know about PEMF and ICES® technology Posted on 5 Jan 09:43

 (12) Can PEMF be used with other treatments?
 Many people ask whether PEMF can be used with other clinical interventions, or whether the use of PEMF is contraindicated in such cases.
 While I was initially quite cautious, I have come to believe that PEMF is perhaps the ultimate adjunct therapy.
 Every clinician I have talked to, without exception, who has tried PEMF along with any other therapy has reported to me that the benefits are strongly synergistic.
 Thus, while using large and small PEMF systems together during treatment seems to give better clinical results than just the use of one type of PEMF system, so too does it seem very clear that using PEMF enhances the effectiveness of almost any treatment, mainstream or alternative.
 Clinicians emphatically report to me that this is true for everything they have tried, including chiropractic adjustment, nutritional and naturopathic strategies, acupuncture, laser and LED therapy, exercise therapy, stem cell therapy, and even surgery.
 Once again I would like to be able to say that it is my technology alone that seems to have such favorable uses as an adjunct therapy, but that would not be the truth.
 So far as I can tell, all types and forms of PEMF have synergistic beneficial effects as adjunct treatments, enhancing the effectiveness of any other therapy with which they are combined.
 This is a major observation, but there is scant scientific evidence for this because it is strongly advantageous to limit the number of variables in any scientific experiment.
 This explains why you will always tend to see only one therapy at a time being tested in a scientific study.
 Very few studies include large numbers of different interventions unless they are attempting to compare and contrast each one in isolation from the others.
 Combining therapies to show synergistic effects is vastly more time consuming and expensive than simpler, one-variable studies, so studies of treatment synergy are very rare indeed.
 And this is unfortunate, because it is perhaps by combining PEMF with other interventions and therapies that the best benefits of PEMF can be achieved.
 Bob's opinion: the use of PEMF as an adjunct therapy seems to have great promise.
 I have never heard or seen a report with an adverse reaction or negative consequence of combining PEMF with other treatments, but I have heard many reports from clinicians of improved effectiveness when they combine PEMF with their other treatments.
 This area would really benefit from more research, both when combining PEMF with alternative as well as mainstream treatments.

 (And one more for good measure…) What is the future of PEMF?
 I hope the future is bright for PEMF.
 I want my children and grandchildren (and yours) to have unrestricted access to this technology.
 While I think the market for the large PEMF machines is fairly mature, there is still a lot of room for technological improvement.
 The main barrier is a lack of widespread mainstream acceptance.
 Because of regulatory barriers, it may be that most PEMF innovation needs to occur outside of the United States and countries with similar regulatory barriers, which are known to stifle innovation and prolong the delays before new products can reach the market.
 I think the market for portable PEMF devices is much less well developed than the market for large PEMF systems, and is undergoing much more rapid innovation compared to the development of the larger PEMF systems.
 Innovation should be understood to refer to the core technology inside the PEMF system, not the outside: the wireless tablet interfaces or other superficial bells and whistles.
 These do not enhance the effectiveness of the core PEMF technology and should be viewed as marketing refinements, but not technological innovation.
 Portable PEMF technology is undergoing rapid innovation, with new products being introduced to the market every few months.
 Most of these are pirate copies of existing systems, or are ineffective for technical reasons.
 But effective portable PEMF systems are available.
 My technological push has been to sharply reduce the power while increasing electrical efficiency while also maintaining or improving the biological effectiveness.
 This means smaller and safer systems with lower unit cost that can be battery powered, freeing you from the tether of the wall plug.
 I have been able to reduce the system power requirement of ICES technology by 99.8% since the first prototypes in the late 1990’s, while retaining or improving the biological effects.
 And I am trying to challenge competing PEMF developers to do the same; to pick up the pace, to increase the efficiency and safety and effectiveness while reducing size and cost.
 I have been introducing a new portable PEMF architecture to the market every 18 months or so for the past 7 or 8 years.
 This began with the early AllevaWave, Magnafix and several other similar systems, followed by ICES gen 4.0 sold through reputable physicians in 2013-14, and then by our direct-to-consumer ICES gen 5.0 “Model A9” in 2015, and the newer gen 6.0 Models M1, C5, and B5 introduced in 2017.
 My focus on the gen 6.0 architecture was to build a system that was optimal for my ongoing scientific work with PEMF, while also providing a very flexible product for anyone who wants a personal, portable PEMF system for a very wide range of uses.
 The gen 6.0 products have dozens of different PEMF protocols to allow experimentation with different biological effects, and they represent the needs and interests of our customers and colleagues, who have requested many different PEMF protocols for scientific research, personal use, clinical use, and self-hacking.
 The new gen 6.0 systems have all of the original ICES protocols, plus many new protocols requested by clinicians and self-hackers for brain entrainment, Schumann harmonics, and others.
 You can compare the currently available ICES products on our web page at this link.
 Hopefully the entire PEMF market will broaden and evolve to include many inexpensive, safe and effective portable PEMF products.
 Everyone in the PEMF market, especially the consumers, will benefit from competition in a fierce, high-integrity, and fair PEMF market.
-Bob's opinion: right now I think my portable PEMF technology is the best on the market, but I look forward to the day when it is blown away by better products.
+Bob's opinion: My ultimate goal is to assure that reliable, safe, and affordable PEMF technology is available to future generations; our children and grandchildren.
+Right now I think my portable PEMF technology is the best on the market, but I look forward to the day when it is blown away by better products.
 Then I can retire.

 About the Author